Pseudo-Hamiltonian neural networks for learning partial differential equations: Background: Derivatives, discretizations and neural networks

 Similarly, a finite difference approximation of the $n$-th order derivative of $u$ at a point $x_i$ can also be expressed as applying a discrete convolution:

 where the finite difference weights $a_j$ depend on the spatial grid.
 If we assume the spatial points to be equidistributed and let $h:=x_{i+1}-x_i$, we have e.g.

-Since we require the kernel size to be odd, a kernel size of $3$, or $m=1$, is sufficient and necessary to obtain second order approximations of first and second derivatives, while $m\geq2$ is needed to approximate the third derivative.
-As noted by \cite{Ruthotto2020deep}, higher order derivatives can be approximated either by increasing the kernel size or applying multiple convolution operations.
+Hence, a kernel size of two, with e.g.\ $r=0$ and $s=1$, is sufficient to obtain a first-order approximation of the first derivative, while a kernel size of three is sufficient and necessary to obtain second order approximations of first and second derivatives.
+Further, kernel size five is needed to approximate the third derivative.
+As noted by \cite{Ruthotto2020deep}, higher-order derivatives can be approximated either by increasing the kernel size or applying multiple convolution operations.
 In our models, we have designed neural networks where only the first layer is convolutional, and thus the kernel size restricts the order of the derivative we can expect to learn, while it also restricts the order of the approximations of these derivatives.